 - More than 40% stocks on an average are Shariah compliant globally

-- Add your choice of stocks in portfolio and update your holding data through the Web version (price, number of shares etc.).
+- Add your choice of stocks in portfolio and update your holding data through the Desktop version (price, number of shares etc.).
 This will help you monitor your growth.

 - If a stock changes compliance, get alerted immediately through in-app notifications

 - See detailed reports for each stock and reasons for its compliance.

 - Check dividend purification for every compliant stock

 -Check compliance history for every stock (Available on the Web version).

 - Check compliance history for every stock (Available on the Web version).